unifiedstreaming/mse-toolbox/uapi/README.md

  - [hls.js](https://github.com/video-dev/hls.js)
  - [hasplayer.js](https://github.com/Orange-OpenSource/hasplayer.js)

 ## Building

+### On linux
+After downloading haxe from https://haxe.org/download/version/4.2.5 the following dependency is needed:

+    sudo apt-get install libneko2

+But then 'haxelib setup' gives:

+    Uncaught exception - load.c(237) : Failed to load library : std.ndll (std.ndll: cannot open shared object file: No such file or directory)

+### On macos
+After downloading haxe from https://haxe.org/download/version/4.2.5 do

+    haxelib setup

+Installs into /usr/local/lib/haxe/lib, the do

+    haxelib install argan

+After the depency is setup build as follows:

     haxe build.hxml

 See [build.hxml](./build.hxml) for inline documentatation describing the different steps in the build process.

 ## API documentation